 The thing was, the damage was done at that stage.
 I saw my dreams pulling away and I gripped too tight.
 I had to carry a notebook, writing instead of talking as I spent days on vocal rest.
 I heard the pitying comments around me.
 I saw the unease, people pulling away as if I was catching.
 Or just simply finding me boring and weak.
 Maybe this was all in my mind.
 Maybe I just saw myself this way.
 I sat in classes desperate to get up and join in with a growing panic that I might never be able to.

 I wish I’d known then what I know now as a vocal coach.
-That, the “lump in my throat” of emotion, was worse that singing for me, that the tightening muscles were gripping my larynx and pushing up the part of the instrument that wants to be free, to swing and vibrate, to be in a low easy position.
-It was making me hold back when I sung, inevitably clamping muscles in my jaw, causing more tightening and stress.
+That, the “lump in my throat” of emotion, was worse than singing for me, that the tightening muscles were gripping my larynx and pushing up the part of the instrument that wants to be free, to swing and vibrate, to be in a low easy position.
+It was making me hold back when I sang, inevitably clamping muscles in my jaw, causing more tightening and stress.
 I was not opening my mouth.
 I was holding air back when the vocals chords need a steady stream to make sound.
 I wasn’t breathing in at all; my stomach too tight and panicked to let my diaphragm drop.

-I tried to manage it myself, and at the advice of ENT specialist.
-I drunk lots of water, gave up alcohol, didn’t eat spicy food or tomatoes incase they caused reflux (acid from stomach rising up to erode your vocal chords).
+I tried to manage it myself, and at the advice of an ENT specialist.
+I drank lots of water, gave up alcohol, didn’t eat spicy food or tomatoes incase they caused reflux (acid from stomach rising up to erode your vocal chords).
 I was on vocal rest most of the day.
 I warmed up excessively, obsessively, detrimentally.

-When, during performing in a West End show, my voice cut out to zero from nowhere, I progressed to hiding in my room, barely having a social life, to giving up wheat, dairy, sugar and most things considered’ food”, I used a vocal steamer four times a day, then didn’t talk for twenty minutes after so the “steam could penetrate”.
+When - during performing in a West End show - my voice cut out to zero from nowhere, I progressed to hiding in my room, barely having a social life, to giving up wheat, dairy, sugar and most things considered’ food”, I used a vocal steamer four times a day, then didn’t talk for twenty minutes after so the “steam could penetrate”.
 I ate this weird raw licorice, like a dog chewing on a stick.
 I could only perform if I psyched myself up via a routine of loud music with my headphones on and jumping around.

 I was living the dream at the expense of my sanity.

-Now, as a singing teacher, I sing for up to ten hours every day, and I haven’t ever lost my voice but that’s because, I understand the instrument and also, maybe more importantly, I wouldn’t care too much if I did.
+Now, as a singing teacher, I sing for up to ten hours every day, and I haven’t ever lost my voice but that’s because I understand the instrument and also - maybe more importantly - I wouldn’t care too much if I did.

-After a singer looses their voice once, especially if that time was in front of their audience, how can they move forward?
+After a singer loses their voice once, especially if that time was in front of their audience, how can they move forward?
 How can they care about maintaining their instrument, but not so much that it is detrimental?
 How can they be relaxed and let go?

-I believe that singers should all understand their instruments, in the way that athletes understand their bodies.
+I believe that singers should all understand their instruments in the way that athletes understand their bodies.
 Most professional singers still find the concept of singing ambiguous, and their voices erratic.
 They say that they perform better on some days than others and they don’t know why.
 Perhaps this confusion is because it’s internal, like writing or art, or other creative persuades that come from deep within?

 Yet, unlike writing, there are physical needs to your vocal system.
 You need to really understand which muscles need to release, and which need to work hard, what your larynx is, how it works most productively and how to stabilise it.
 You need to know what makes the chords vibrate and how to richen those sound vibrations with all the acoustic spaces in your body.